harshithaendreddy/document-summarizer/README.md

 - Upload `.txt`, `.docx`, and `.pdf` files for processing.
 - Extract text from uploaded documents.
 - Generate AI-powered summaries using the Gemini API.
-- View and download the summarized text.
+- View and copy the summarized text.

 ## Installation